awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.03.md

 1. Compile and run the program\.

-   The program should fail with the following message:
+   The program should fail with the following message.

    `The conditional request failed`

    This is because the rating for this particular move is greater than 5\.

-1. Modify the program to remove the `DeleteItemOperationConfig` named `opConfig` from the call to `table.DeleteItem`:
+1. Modify the program to remove the `DeleteItemOperationConfig` named `opConfig` from the call to `table.DeleteItem`.

    ```
    try { table.DeleteItem( 2015, "The Big New Movie" ); }